Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Baselining/DesignDecision-Of-Baselining.md

 You can Include BaselineItemzs that are in exclusion state where as you can’t bring back Orphaned Baseline Itemzs as their parent has been hard deleted already.

+# Copy value for IsIncluded when creating new Baseline based on existing Baseline

+In most cases, users may would like to create new baseline based on existing baseline for making further changes.
+This is the reason to copy value for IsIncluded as part of Create Baseline based on existing Baseline feature.

+We shall also look into supporting feature to re-set existing baseline to include all in one shot.

+### Conclusion

+Instead of including all by default we copy value of IsIncluded when creating new Baseline based on existing one.